Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 We start from the asymptotic expansion (\ref{e:u_Keldysh_v7}) and introduce the finite truncated QNM expansion with the first $N_{\mathrm{QNM}}$ QNMs (for each branch $\omega_n^\pm$), that we denote as $u^{\mathrm{QNM}}(\tau,x)$

-Figure \ref{fit_log} shows the times-series corresponding to the evaluation if $u(\tau,x)$ at null infinity (P\"oschl-Teller, Schwarzschild), the cosmological horizon (Schwarzschild-dS) or the horizon (Schwarzschild-AdS) for both the time-domain solutions (in blue) presented in section \ref{s:time_evol} and the corresponding truncated QNM expansions (in red), calculated accordingly to the Keldysh prescription.
-Regarding the time-domain signal, it corresponds exactly to the panels in Figure \ref{waveforms}, but in a logarithmic plot.
+In Fig. \ref{fit_log} it is presented the times-series corresponding to the evaluation of $u(\tau,x)$ at null infinity (P\"oschl-Teller, Schwarzschild), the cosmological horizon (Schwarzschild-dS) or the horizon (Schwarzschild-AdS) for both the time-domain solutions (in blue) presented in section \ref{Keldysh_expansion_cases_study} and the corresponding truncated QNM expansions (in red), calculated accordingly to the Keldysh prescription.
+Regarding the time-domain signal, it corresponds exactly to the panels in Fig. \ref{waveforms}, but in a logarithmic plot.

-There are two parameters to control the Keldysh QNM expansions in Fig. \ref{fit_log}: on the one hand, the number $N_{\mathrm{QNM}}$ determining the QNMs employed in each truncanted QNM expansion (namely $N_{\mathrm{QNM}}+1$ QNMs) and, on the other hand, the size $N$ of the Chebyshev-Lobatto grids employed in the discrete approximations $\w{u}^{\mathrm{QNM}}$ of $u^{\mathrm{QNM}}$ (namely using $N+1$ Chebyshev-Lobatto collocation points).
-Regarding $N_{\mathrm{QNM}}$ this is given by the number of QNMs whose coefficients ${\cal A}_n^\infty$ in Fig. \ref{Aconv} have already converged.
-Regarding the grid resolution $N$, it corresponds to the finest grid in used Fig. \ref{Aconv}.
-In Fig. \ref{diff} we plot the absolute difference between the time domain and QNM time-series, namely $\left|u(\tau, x_{\mathrm{boundary}})-u^{\mathrm{QNM}}(\tau, x_{\mathrm{boundary}})\right|$.
+There are two parameters to control the Keldysh QNM expansions in Fig. \ref{fit_log}: on the one hand, the number $N_{\mathrm{QNM}}$ determining the QNMs employed in each truncated QNM expansion (namely $N_{\mathrm{QNM}}+1$ QNMs) and, on the other hand, the size $N$ of the Chebyshev-Lobatto grids employed in the discrete approximations of $u^{\mathrm{QNM}}$ (namely using $N+1$ Chebyshev-Lobatto collocation points).
+Regarding $N_{\mathrm{QNM}}$ in Fig. \ref{fit_log}, it is determined by the number of QNMs whose coefficients ${\cal A}_n^\infty$ in Fig. \ref{Aconv} have already converged.
+Regarding the grid resolution $N$, we choose it as the finest grid used Fig. \ref{Aconv}.
+In Fig. \ref{diff} we plot the absolute difference between the time domain and the QNM time-series, namely $\left|u(\tau, x_{\mathrm{boundary}})-u^{\mathrm{QNM}}(\tau, x_{\mathrm{boundary}})\right|$.

-We comment below on the four studied cases : \begin{itemize}
+We comment below on the four cases studied : \begin{itemize}

-\item[i)] P\"oschl-Teller case ($N_{\mathrm{QNM}}=310$, $N=500$): the early times times-series is very accurately described by the QNM expansion and the error is always smaller than the tolerance in the time-domain evolution, the first points of the timeseries \ref{diff:PT} even suggests that the error might be below $10^{-40}$, which is coherent with the value of the highest correct overtone on \ref{spectresconv:PT}.
+\item[i)] P\"oschl-Teller case ($N_{\mathrm{QNM}}=469$, $N=700$): early times in the times-series are very accurately described by the QNM expansion, the error always being smaller than the tolerance in the time-domain evolution (here we refer to evolution with the method of lines in appendix \ref{a:method_lines}; results are even more accurate if using the spectral scheme in appendix \ref{a:Keldysh_evol_op}).
+The first points of the time-series \ref{diff:PT} even suggests that the error might be below $10^{-100}$, which is coherent with the value of the highest correct overtone on \ref{spectresconv:PT}.